 This home, compared to even modest homes of our time, is not even up to American middle class neighborhoods.

-What is more worth weighing is whether this man and family of the eighteenth century, compared with another man and family in our twenty first century, flourished and lived a happy life, in spite of the house they lived in..
+What is more worth weighing is whether this man and family of the eighteenth century, compared with another man and family of our twenty first century, flourished and lived a happy life.

 Columbus brought the first sugarcane to the new world, and, shortly after, the first sugar cane plantation, worked by slaves, was begun in the New World in the Dominican Republic.
 A trade route was begun with Europe bringing African slaves to the America’s, trading them for rum, tobacco, cotton and other resources to take back to Europe.
 A rich European merchant class was built on people working under a hot sun having someone else tell them when they could stop.